 In order to prove that $\SDP=\Test{\Sminion}{}$, we essentially need to encode the vectors $\blambda$ witnessing an $\SDP$ solution as rows of matrices belonging to $\Sminion$.
-To this end, we need to solve the following ``size problem'': The vectors $\blambda$ live in a vector space having a fixed, finite dimension -- namely, the number $\omega=|X|\cdot|A|+\sum_{R\in\sigma}|R^\X|\cdot|R^\A|$.
+Note that the vectors $\blambda$ live in a vector space having a finite dimension -- namely, the number $\gamma=|X|\cdot|A|+\sum_{R\in\sigma}|R^\X|\cdot|R^\A|$ (cf. the description of $\SDP$ in Section~\ref{sec_relaxations_hierarchies}).
 On the other hand, the matrices in $\Sminion$ have rows of infinite size, living in $\R^\ale$.
-This issue is easily solved by considering an $\omega$-dimensional subspace of $\R^\ale$ and working in an orthonormal basis of such subspace, through a standard orthonormalisation argument.
+This issue is easily solved by considering a $\gamma$-dimensional subspace of $\R^\ale$ and working in an orthonormal basis of such subspace, through a standard orthonormalisation argument.